grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Normally, that's the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
 If we go up now, we can get the batteries charged with very little chance of being found."

-"Running on the surface in the storm does provide a lot of cover --- the radar will be swamped and the ocean makes enough noise to cover our running diesels...
+"Running on the surface in the storm does provide a lot of cover --- the radar will be confused by the motion and the ocean makes enough noise to cover our running diesels to some extent...
 But it could also swamp us or crack the _Prospect_'s spine."

 "She's a strong fuckin' boat, Hemi, and with good pilots I think she can handle it.
 Let's prep to surface."